sunsocool/RtmpDump-LargeFile/README.md

   Thanks for RtmpDump team proving this wonderful software stack.

-  How to use,
+  How to use, that's easy.

-  that's easy just copy these four files to rtmpdump work directory cover original rtmpdump.exe file
+  just copy these four files to rtmpdump work directory cover original rtmpdump.exe file